PaulWieland/ratgdo/docs/01_features.md

 1. Openers with dry contact control require that limit switches be connected to ratgdo to detect the door state.
 See [Dry Contact Wiring](03_wiring.md).
 1. Obstruction sensors must have a peak voltage between 4.5 and 7 volts.
-1. Motion detection requires a wall control panel with a built in motion detector such as the 880LMW.
+1. Motion detection requires a wall control panel with a built in motion detector such as the 889LM.
+1. Security + 1.0 openers can report door status over the data line, but not all wall panels are compatible. ratgdo listens for a wall panel to communicate with the door, and if it detects one (such as an [889LM](https://www.google.com/search?q=889lm+chamberlain)) it listens and reports the door status.
+If ratgdo doesn't hear wall panel communication then it switches to emulation mode, where it streams the query commands necessary to get the door opener status.
+Emulation mode will cause certain "dumb" wall panels (e.g. [78LM](https://www.google.com/search?q=78LM+chamberlain)) to not be able to control the lights or lockout the wireless remotes because their commands will be obscured by the door status polling.

 ### MQTT